…Confusion reigns over govt’s direction

-The price increase did not come without controversy and disparate information from the NNPC and the Petroleum Products Pricing Regulatory Agency, PPPRA, over what the price template for petroleum products, and the relationship with importers should be like.
+The price decrease did not come without controversy and disparate information from the NNPC and the Petroleum Products Pricing Regulatory Agency, PPPRA, over what the price template for petroleum products, and the relationship with importers should be like.
 Analysts said this conflict between the NNPC and the PPPRA signified obvious confusion in the system.

 Many Nigerians are still lost on how the government arrived at how much reduction to carry out and are as well disturbed by the lack of clarity with regard to such price-related issues as subsidy and deregulation.

 “Yes, we have seen a price reduction of 50 kobo.
 Where does this arrangement leave us?
 It will interest us to know whether government has done away with subsidy.
 Many believe the idea of subsidy funds not being reflected in the 2016 budget is an indication that subsidy has gone.
 If subsidy has gone, why are we still talking of PPPRA and its pricing template?” an analyst, who craved anonymity, said.
 “Where are we with deregulation?
 Are we looking at full deregulation or partial regulation?
 It does appear that the government is confused on these issues, but, it needs to come clear on them so that the populace would be better informed,” the source added.